MonteLogic/mol-training-blog/posts/current-kosher-diet.md

-100% Kosher, protein packed for the Hallachic lifter.
+100% Kosher, protein packed for the Hallachic Lifter.

 Goal: Meet your protein goal, two grams of Protein for every kilo you weigh.